mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 Attributes:
 ***********
 * | **name**: str
-  | Name of the surface class
+  | Name of the surface class.

 * | **properties**: List[SurfaceProperty] = None
   | A surface class can either have a list of properties or just one property.